Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Thanks to their tireless efforts, the entire island is now listed as a National Historic Landmark.

-Now, the island itself has become a major tourist area.
+The island itself has become a major tourist area.

-From Fort Mackinac, historic residences, an 1814 battlefield, and even a beach where the British landed.
+historic residences, an 1814 battlefield, and even a beach where the British landed.

 There are also over 70 miles of roads and trails that you can explore.